RaphCoder13/KBLayerHelper/README.md

 Layout image and layer name are always-on-top, click-through windows, their position and duration can be configured in the .ini file.

-The tray icon menu allow to activate/deactivate the display.
+The tray icon menu allow to activate/deactivate the layout or layer name display.

+Remark : Default layer changes are not taken into account.

 ## Requirements